Buying healthy food

 More information can be found on the Notts Help Yourself website and our Nottinghamshire Coronavirus Community Support Hub or you could contact your local district or borough council.
 Many community groups work with Fareshare to provide a range of food items, utilising good quality surplus food that would otherwise have gone to landfill.

-- reduce the amount of waste we produce
+Reduce the amount of food and household waste we produce

-Find out ways to reduce, reuse and recycle materials in Nottinghamshire
+Find ways to reduce, reuse and recycle materials in Nottinghamshire (Veolia)

-Find out ways to reduce your food waste at home
+Find ways to reduce your food waste at home (Veolia)

 Notts Green Rewards scheme